-Riesenrad is a giant Ferris wheel, located in the famous Prater Park and one of the city symbols that dominates the skyline of Vienna.
+Riesenrad is a giant Ferris wheel, located in the famous Prater Park and one of the city symbols that dominates the skyline of Vienna (Austria).
 Almost 65 meters tall, it offers visitors breathtaking and unforgettable views of the city and Danube.

 Riesenrad has been used as the filming location and played the “lead role” in several films.
 The famous “cuckoo speech” scene of the classic film “The Third Man” (1949), directed by Carol Reed and starring Orson Welles was filmed here.
 In the scene Harry Lime (Orson Welles) attempts to convince his old friend Holly Martins (Joseph Cotten) to join him in underground criminal affairs, at the destroyed by WWII Vienna and delivers the famous lines, which were written by Orson Welles himself, “in Italy, for thirty years under the Borgias, they had warfare, terror, murder and bloodshed, but they produced Michelangelo, Leonardo da Vinci and the Renaissance.
 In Switzerland, they had brotherly love, they had five hundred years of democracy and peace – and what did that produce?
 The cuckoo clock” (watch the whole Wheel scene here ).